paulbarmstrong/aframe-solar-system/README.md

 ## Details

 * Author: Paul Armstrong
-* Date: September 2018
+* Date: October 2018
-* Progress: 10%
+* Progress: 20%

 ## Description

-This is an A-Frame scene I am creating as a demonstration of A-Frame for the UMD XR Club.
+This is an A-Frame scene I am creating as a demonstration of A-Frame to the UMD XR Club.
 This scene models the solar system in true scale.

 ## Usage